ivrok/test-mu-plugin-show-users/README.md

 vendor/bin/phpunit tests
 ```

+## Dependencies

+The plugin uses the following two Composer dependencies for routing:

+- `ivrok/wp-router` provides typical routing functionality in Wordpress
+- `ivrok/wp-api-router` provides API routing for Wordpress
+- `phpunit/phpunit` provides unit testing framework for the project
+- `brain/monkey` provides additional libraries for the `phpunit/phpunit` framework

 ## Support

 For any issues or questions, please create an issue in the repository or contact the maintainer.